 Arena Pinball is a better game and came from a strange board game a friend had made.
 From a learning perspective I wanted to implement in-app payments and physics.
 I also saw a chance to make a unique product.

-.
+The Price of Oil.
 This was just a quick experiment after I was out for lunch and looking up the current crude price was harder than I thought it should be.
 Unlike prices like stocks, oil and gas aren’t available from any of the big API providers like Google and Yahoo.
 That presented a fun challenge.
 I spent only an afternoon on it.

 Foam Roller Techniques came about because I’m friends with Dr Emmons and we just started talking about making a video app version of his book.